RobertoPSF/RobertoPSF/README.md

 - 🔥 Graduating in Computer Science - UFCG

-- 🔭 I'm currently an intern at ...
+- 🔭 I'm currently an intern at Bra.in

-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning Python, Java, Docker, SQL

 - 💬 Ask me about **Java, Python**